-Italian Flours are graded by a Italian law passed in 1967 (law 4.7.
-1967. n.
-580.)
-It is based on measuring the ash content of the flour (just as for French and German Flours.)
+The grading is based on measuring the ash content of the flour (just as it is for French flours and German flours.)

 Grano duro flours are slightly yellowish and have a more granular texture.
 They are used for pasta, and in the south of Italy, for some types of bread.
 They are often also called “semolato di grano duro” or “sfarinato di grano duro.”

-Grano tenero flours are white, more powdery flour used in bread and in pastries.
+Grano tenero flours are white, more powdery flours used in bread and in pastries.

 They are the softest, finest, Italian flours; they are very finely ground like a fine powder and are very white.
 They have the most refinement done to them and the least fibre remaining.

-The “grano tenero” flours in this category are more in the range of “cake flour” in terms of protein content.
+The “grano tenero” flours in category 00 are more in the range of “cake flour” in terms of protein content.
 They will not create much gluten.

-If you are using a Tipo 00 flour for pasta, you want to make sure that the one you are using was milled from hard wheat.
+If you are using a tipo 00 flour for pasta, you want to make sure that the one you are using has some hard wheat blended in.

 These flours are a bit darker and coarser than Type 0.